-Kits of all the plywood pieces, pre-cut, can be ordered directly from Hewes & Co. in Blue Hill, Maine.
-To order: Email Gardner Pickering at [email protected].
+Kits of all the plywood pieces, pre-cut, can be purchased from Off Center Harbor.
+CLICK HERE to fill out an inquiry form to initiate your order and/or inquiries.
 Kits ship within 4 weeks and often quicker, on a first-come-first-served basis.
 Plans sets are not included with the kit and must be purchased separately (see above paragraph on "Plans Set" and link/button to purchase the plans).

-International Purchases of the Kit: Kits from Hewes will be available in a variety of locations around the world.
-Hewes currently has a partner for deliveries in Europe, and they are currently working to line up a partner in Australia and New Zealand.
-Please inquire with Gardner to see if kits can be cut nearby you and delivered to your location and pricing, as price above is for U.S. deliveries only.
+International Purchases of the Kit: Kits will be available in a variety of locations around the world.
+We currently have partners for deliveries in Europe and Australia.
+Please CLICK HERE and fill out an inquiry form to see if kits can be cut nearby you and delivered to your location.

 Rather than settle for an inflatable RIB that can hardly be rowed and cannot be sailed, one of today's top small boat designers, Doug Hylan, has created OONAGH (pronounced "oo'-nah") as a legitimate alternative to the inflatable/RIB dinghy.